frostbone25/frostbone25/README.md

 My name's David Matos!

 I am an enthusiastic and self-motivated individual with a passion for programming, design, and story.
-I am currently working as an XR Software Engineer :D
+I am currently working as an XR Software Engineer.

 - 🔭 I’m currently working on my github
 - 🌱 I’m currently learning React.js and C++